Browse All Tribes or choose a Tribe below:

 I'm doing this not to be the next Allan sugar just for a bit of an extra income and when Im in my 50-60 can just get a little part-time job and keep me on my feet don't want to be climbing roof 1st.
 And 2nd fixing house

 For what it is worth, this is exactly how Nick and I got started in BTL.We released £100K equity from my flat in London by changing it to a BTL mortgage and Nick sold his house in Fareham (we wish we hadn't done that now!!) to add to our pot.We then purchased a new residence in Guildford and bought a pied a terre one bed flat in London in need of refurbishment.
 We refurbished that flat and used it as our London pad for around a year.
-We then got "consent to let" from the lender and changed it to a BTL mortgage.
+We then got "consent to let" from the lender.
 We purchased another pied a terre residence in London (new build 2 bed flat in Walthamstow with one bedroom rented out to a lodger) and used that for around 18 months, before we decided to live permanently in Guildford.
 This was because we were cutting down our broadcast TV activities and did not need a bolt hole in London.
-We then got "consent to let" on that flat.Both those flats were later changed to BTL mortgages.All our other BTL purchases have been using standard BTL mortgages but my flat in North London that I had owned for 14 years was the equity kick-starter and stepping stone as it had a huge amount of equity and worked very well as a BTL, being walking distance to Finsbury Park tube station.Just make sure you use the correct financing - as others have stated - and work with a mortgage broker like the PT Brokers Team at John Charcol on 0333 363 6507 who are both BTL and residential.
+We then got "consent to let" on that flat.Both those flats were later changed to BTL mortgages and were able to release equity during that process.All our other BTL purchases have been using standard BTL mortgages but my flat in North London that I had owned for 14 years was the equity kick-starter and stepping stone as it had a huge amount of equity and worked very well as a BTL, being walking distance to Finsbury Park tube station.Just make sure you use the correct financing - as others have stated - and work with a mortgage broker like the PT Brokers Team at John Charcol on 0333 363 6507 who are both BTL and residential.
 You will need to co-ordinate the financing, as the BTL lender will want to see that you have a residential address to move to.Good luck and do keep PT up-dated on how you get on!Useful resource - Growing a property portfolio - resources

 Vanessa Warwick Landlord and Co-Founder of PropertyTribes.com **If you have got value from Property Tribes, find out how you can support it in remaining a free to use community resource**